Blnjjj/learngit/readme.txt

-working on .git
+working on .git and gitHub
-hope can have  a good command of it in one day
+hope can have  a good command of it in one hour